Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~ Paul Bowles.

 While traveling, I took the time to contemplate my life.
+For self-reflection.
 I thought about the past, the present, and the future.
 But I spent a lot of time thinking about the present.

 What am I doing?
 Is it safe to travel right now?
 Where will my present journey take me?
 Physically?
 Mentally?
 Emotionally?